mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/user-interface-text-guidelines.md

 * An actionable button which leads to a process
 * Triggered because something happened

+## Writing for inclusion and diversity

+This section is being built out.
+In the meantime, please consult [this page](https://writer.com/inclusion-glossary/) for the type of guidelines we follow when writing with inclusion and diversity in mind.

+If you have any questions about writing for inclusion and diversity, or notice something we can improve, please tell us!
+You can find us on Mattermost in the [DWG: Documentation Working Group](https://community.mattermost.com/core/channels/dwg-documentation-working-group) channel.

+## Accessibility

+This section is being built out.
+In the meantime, here are some of the things we take into account when writing content:

+- ALT tags
+- Colors used on-screen
+- Plain and clear language

+Take a look at [this article](https://www.invisionapp.com/inside-design/writing-accessible-microcopy/) for some more information on accessibility.

+Have any ideas or feedback?
+You can find us on Mattermost in the [DWG: Documentation Working Group](https://community.mattermost.com/core/channels/dwg-documentation-working-group) channel.

 ## Messaging guidelines

 Don’t blame the user.
 Inform them about what happened, explain why it happened, and suggest a way forward.
 Try to use complete sentences in your messages.
 A sentence phrase \(an incomplete sentence\) might make sense in English but could present internationalization challenges.